Proof Agent Docs

 curl -H "Accept: application/json" "$SHARE_URL"

-curl -H "Authorization: Bearer $TOKEN" -H "X-Agent-Id: $AGENT_ID" "https://www.proofeditor.ai/api/agent/$SLUG/state"
+curl -H "Authorization: Bearer $TOKEN" -H "X-Agent-Id: $AGENT_ID" "https://www.proofeditor.ai/api/agent/$SLUG/v3/document"

 ```